-Students may not change residence hall rooms without prior written authorization from Housing Operations or Residence Education.
+Students may not change residence hall rooms without prior written authorization from Residence Life .
 Students who make an unauthorized room change will face disciplinary action and/or a \$100 fine.
-The first step is to speak with your Resident Assistant or Area Director.
-There is a room change process that must be followed prior to a room change taking place, and the Area Director will work with students on those procedures.
+The first step is to speak with your Resident Assistant or Area Coordinator .
+There is a room change process that must be followed prior to a room change taking place, and the Coordinator will work with students on those procedures.
 A room freeze is in effect for the first two weeks of each semester.
 Those who request and are approved for a room change at the end of the first semester must complete all procedures, including moving possessions, before they leave for break.